orbs-network/orbs-spec/behaviors/smart-contracts/system/_ElectedValidators.md

 ## `fetchElectedValidators()` (method
-> Returns an up to date elected validators record.
+> Returns an elected validators record from ManagementVC by timestamp.
 > The elected validators record is expired if no such record is yet stored or the dates range (valid from - to) has passed (based on the provided reference timestamp).
 > Dependent on `management.GetElectedValidators()` SDK call.
 #### Permissions